-If you own a car in Chattanooga, you MUST have automobile insurance per State of Tennessee Law.
+If you own a car in Memphis, you MUST have automobile insurance.
 If you do not have insurance, and you are involved in an accident, it could cost you thousands of dollars.
-Find insurance companies online for the Chattanooga area and be sure to tell the agent you are an international Resident/Fellow and confirm that you are eligible for coverage.
+Find insurance companies in the phone book; be sure to tell the agent you are an international student/researcher and confirm that you are eligible for coverage.
 There have been incidents in the past where people thought they were insured and only found out after an accident that their insurance company would not pay any claims because they were internationals.